refinedev/refine/documentation/docs/tutorial.md

 If you look at the network tab in the browser developer tools, you’ll notice that the application fetched the https://jsonplaceholder.typicode.com/users URL, then used the results to build the Datagrid.
 That’s basically how react-admin works.

+##Handling relationsips

+- ReferenceField

+##search and filter to the list

+- Reference component

+##Create, Edit